Pgamboan/Proyecto-FIS/bitacoraFIS.md

     * Pablo Gamboa -
     * Jose Chi -
     * Diego Arreola -
-    * Diego Alamilla -
+    * Diego Alamilla - Summary that explains the progress on this sprint.
     * Abraham Cruz -

 ### Meeting 24 - Revewing details with our menthor.
 *Date: Tuesday, November 17th, 2021.
 (11:00)
 * Description:
 * Activities:
-    * Pablo Gamboa -
+    * Pablo Gamboa - Modiifcations on the deployment diagram.
-    * Jose Chi -
+    * Jose Chi and Diego Alamilla - Research on methods to test the software
-    * Diego Arreola -
+    * Diego Arreola - Write an explanation of the sequence diagram.
-    * Diego Alamilla -
-    * Abraham Cruz -
+    * Abraham Cruz - Add final details to the web site.

 ### Meeting 25 - Second increment final product.
 #### End of Sprint #3